awoody934/PoppyHuang_resume/docs/index.md

 `January 2021 - April 2021`
 __Research__, Consultant

-- Used R to built predictive algorithms for lifetime for the lightbob.
+- Used R to build predictive algorithms to predict the lifetime of a lightbulb.
 - Established standardized SQL calls and connections for PowerBI dashboard.